FOR FREE PEOPLE

 Matt Baldacci, publisher of Shelf Awareness, said an ad for Bernard-Henri Lévy’s book about Israel post–October 7 could give booksellers “trouble they haven’t asked for and don’t wish to have.”
 The ad was originally scheduled to run on November 1 in the outlet’s weekly newsletter, which goes out to 645,000 general readers.

-Since then, I’ve learned a June 14 newsletter from Shelf Awareness, which went out to more than 37,000 publishing professionals, contained an ad for P is for Palestine, a children’s book that has stirred controversy for promoting an “antisemitic” ideology.
-P Is for Palestine was written by Iranian-Swedish activist Golbarg Bashi and was first published in November 2017 by PM Press, a self-proclaimed “independent, radical publisher.”
+Since then, I’ve learned a June 14 newsletter from Shelf Awareness, which went out to more than 37,000 publishing professionals, contained an ad for P Is for Palestine, a children’s book that has stirred controversy for promoting an “antisemitic” ideology.
+P Is for Palestine was written by Iranian Swedish activist Golbarg Bashi and was first published in November 2017 by PM Press, a self-proclaimed “independent, radical publisher.”

-P is for Palestine runs through the alphabet, presenting colorful illustrations and words that represent each letter.
-In the book, the letter I stands for intifada, which it defines as “Arabic for rising up for what is right, whether you are a kid or a grown up!”
+P Is for Palestine runs through the alphabet, presenting colorful illustrations and words that represent each letter.
+In the book, the letter I stands for intifada, which it defines as “Arabic for rising up for what is right, whether you are a kid or a grownup!”

 Magazine that Rejected ‘Israel’ Ad Promoted ‘Antisemitic’ Book

-Jany Finkielsztein, a senior education analyst for the Committee for Accuracy in Middle East Reporting and Analysis, said that “P is for Palestine serves as a tool of indoctrination rather than simple storytelling.
+Jany Finkielsztein, a senior education analyst for the Committee for Accuracy in Middle East Reporting and Analysis, said that “P Is for Palestine serves as a tool of indoctrination rather than simple storytelling.
 For instance, ‘I is for intifada’ portrays violent uprisings in a favorable manner, conveying a harmful narrative to impressionable young children.

 “Books that prioritize indoctrination aren’t literature.”